 You may wonder why bother reading for pleasure, especially when there are so many other demands on our time.
 Here are several articles and posts that delve into the benefits of reading.
 There's also one about the gendered nature of reading and what it means.
 Plus a few fun ones.

 We have a fairly large collection of novels in our library.
 They get a little bit buried in the Library of Congress system, which intermingles novel and critical works about said novel or novelist.
 (Past library practices of removing the dust jackets make it less fun to browse our shelves for novels, alas.)
-Your best bet is to browse these areas:

 Or see what our Gustavus community members have been reading by searching our LibraryThing account.
 You can also see what Library Thing's recommendation machine suggests based on what students and faculty have read.
 We do have general nonfiction books, too.
-See what we have in our Browsing collection (more info above) or try some catalog searches for popular titles.
+See what we have in our Browsing collection or try some catalog searches for popular titles.

 Learn more about diversity in children's books, including the We Need Diverse Books campaign, at this online library guide.